 If you are from central casting in 2018, are your support team members from central casting in 2018.
 If not, does it matter?
 If it matters, who is responsible for driving the change?

 They equally might find a Udemy or Hootsuite intervention will help your clients and their own careers.

-Probably the bigger question is determining how many are fringe players providing atmosphere to your scene…and how many you need.
+Probably the bigger question is determining how many are fringe players providing an atmosphere to your scene…and how many you need.
 If they are meant to be in the frame with a “talking part”, then your job is to tighten the choreography.

-One way to achieve this is be very specific in roles and responsibilities.
+One way to achieve this is to be very specific in roles and responsibilities.
 In this instance, I would use a mindmap to solidify the actions, owners and flow for a meeting — agree the script and publish.
-A spreadsheet will give you same capability and in many cases Excel or Google Sheets will be a more accessible tool.
+A spreadsheet will give you same capability and in many cases, Excel or Google Sheets will be a more accessible tool.

 Depending on the importance of the business meeting, a high yield form of performance review is to video the rehearsal and playback.
 This isn’t meant to panic you or your team but it is a clinical and pragmatic means to an improved performance.
 It also allows your team to reach beyond the content and structure and uncover subtleties such as body language and voice inflections.

 You can affect this step with your webcam and audio recorded by your smartphone – small investment with potentially huge returns.